rstacruz/swipeshow/README.md

  * __Style-it-yourself.__ The default CSS has nothing in it except laying out your slides side-by-side.
 You'd be in charge of figuring out how to add borders or anything else you like.
+ * __Hardware-accelerated.__ Animations are done via CSS transitions, which will render smoothly on mobile devices.
+It will automatically fall back to frame-by-frame animation when transitions aren't available.

 How to use
 ----------